PERKS: a Locality-Optimized Execution Model for Iterative Memory-bound GPU Applications: Evaluation

+Figure~\ref{fig:perksresult} compares the performance of SHM~\cite{maruyama2014optimizing} and PERKS based SHM with a wide range of state-of-the-art stencil implementations/libraries.
+The performance of SHM is comparable to state-of-the-art implementations, i.e. Bricks~\cite{zhao2019exploiting} and SSAM~\cite{chen2019versatile}, across all stencil benchmarks.
+Applying PERKS consistently speedup SHMs: in comparison to SHM, PERKS (SHM) achieves a the geometric mean speedup of $1.95$x in A100 and $2.31$x in V100, for 2D stencils.
+The geometric mean speedup for 3D stencils is $1.13$x for A100 and $1.36$x for V100.

-Figure~\ref{fig:perksresult} shows the PERKS speedups for large domain sizes listed in Table~\ref{tab:domain}.
-The geometric mean speedup for 2D stencils is $1.58$x in A100 and $2.01$x in V100.
-The geometric mean speedup for 3D stencils is $1.10$x for A100 and $1.29$x for V100.
+In comparison to the best state-of-the-art spatial blocking implementations/libraries, SSAM, PERKS (SHM) achieves a geometric mean speedup of $1.91$x and $2.11$x for 2D stencils in A100 and V100, respectively.
+The geometric mean speedup for 3D stencils is $1.15$x for A100 and $1.14$x for V100.
+In comparison to the state-of-the-art temporal blocking implementation of STENCILGEN, PERKS (SHM) achieves a geometric mean speedup of $1.28$x (A100) and $1.02$x (V100).

-It is important to note three points: a) the benchmarks we use include both low-order and high-order stencils, b) the speedups are particularly higher on low-order stencils that are more commonly used in practice (ex: average of 26\% reduction in runtime for up to 2-order 3D stencils on V100 and A100, in double precision), and c) the speedups we report are not limited to the --very optimized-- implementation we use as baseline; other stencil implementations, regardless of their internals, can also benefit from being transformed to PERKS.

-Since small domains occur in strong scaling, we also report in Figure~\ref{Fig:small} results for small domains that could be fully cached.
-PERKS for small domain 2D stencils are $2.48$x faster on A100 and $3.15$x faster on V100.
-PERKS for small domain 3D stencils are $1.45$x faster on A100 and $1.94$x faster on V100.